zhenzhen89/PseudoNeuronGAN/README.md

-# PseudoNeuronGAN: Unpaired synthetic image to pseudo-neuron image translation for unsupervised neuron instance segmentation in microscopic images of macaque brain
+# PseudoNeuronGAN: Unpaired synthetic image to pseudo-neuron image translation for label-free neuron instance segmentation

 We provide PyTorch implementations for unpaired synthetic image to pseudo-neuron image translation.